ImperialCollegeLondon/ReCoDE-penalised-reg/README.md

 ## Getting Started

 The chapters are structured to be worked through sequentially.
-Each chapter contains optional content that adds extra insight into the problem but is not required to solve to core problem.
+Each chapter contains optional content that adds extra insight into the problem but is not required to solve to the core problem.

 ## License